Batavian Revolution in Amsterdam: Takeover of the city government

-During the Winter of 1794 French troops had been on the Waal river, poised to advance.
+During the Winter of 1794, French troops had been on the Waal river, poised to advance.
 Only when the river froze over, in the severe weather that started mid December, were they able to go forward.
-They advanced very rapidly due to the collapse of the Dutch army and their British, Prussian and Austrian allies.
+They advanced very rapidly due to the collapse of the Dutch army and their British, Prussian, and Austrian allies.
 A number of important cities fell in rapid succession.
-On 16 January 1795 general Joseph Souham accepted the surrender of the city of Utrecht after Prussian troops under general Ludwig von Wallmoden-Gimborn had evacuated the province of the same name.
-By Spring 1795, the last British troops had been evacuated from the Dutch Republic, "taking with them virtually anything that could be moved."
+On 16 January 1795 General Joseph Souham accepted the surrender of the city of Utrecht after Prussian troops under general Ludwig von Wallmoden-Gimborn had evacuated the Utrecht province.
+By Spring 1795, the last British troops had been evacuated from the Dutch Republic.

 The Batavian Revolutionary Committee followed these developments with mixed feelings.
-Well aware of the French predilection for annexation (as their Belgian neighbors had experienced the previous year) they deemed it necessary that a big Dutch city should be taken by Dutch efforts next, so as to demonstrate that the pretensions of the committee to exercise independent authority could be validated.
+Well aware of the French predilection for annexation (as their Belgian neighbours had experienced the previous year) they deemed it necessary that a big Dutch city should be taken by Dutch efforts next, so as to demonstrate that the pretensions of the committee to exercise independent authority could be validated.
 Amsterdam was the obvious choice.
 The news of the fall of Utrecht galvanized the remnants of the Amsterdam Revolutionary Committee into action on 17 January.
-Posters and handbills appeared on every street corner and rumors started to fly that the revolutionaries would seize power the next day.
+Posters and handbills appeared on every street corner and rumours started to fly that the revolutionaries would seize power the next day.

-That next day, Sunday 18 January, the Revolutionary Committee met secretly in their haunt, a tavern by the name of Het Wapen van Embden ("the Emden Arms") on the Nieuwendijk street, near city hall.
+That next day, Sunday 18 January, the Revolutionary Committee met secretly in their haunt, a tavern by the name of Het Wapen van Embden ("the Emden Arms") on the Nieuwendijk street, near the Amsterdam city hall.
 A substantial crowd gathered and a deputation, led by Gogel, was sent at the head of this crowd to city hall to demand arms "so as to be able to maintain public order."
-As in October of the previous year, burgomaster Matthijs Straalman refused to be intimidated and ordered out the garrison.
+As in October of the previous year, mayor Matthijs Straalman refused to be intimidated and ordered out the garrison.
 However, differently than in October, General Golovkin now hesitated as he was reluctant to shed blood with the French so nearby.
 His mind was made up when that same evening Krayenhoff arrived in a French lieutenant's uniform, bearing a commission from the central Revolutionary Committee in Utrecht to remove the "illegal" Orangist city government.